opencast/pyCA/docs/readme.rst

 Configuration
 -------------

-Most configuration documentation is contained in the `documentation file <../etc/pyca.conf>`_.
+Most configuration documentation is contained in the `configuration file <../etc/pyca.conf>`_.
 This sections just contains a few additional notes to convey ideas behind some specific configuration settings.

 - `System Service (Systemd) <systemd.rst>`_